moewe-io/embed-google-fonts/readme.txt

 == Description ==
 Quick and dirty helper plugin for embedding Google fonts, basically developed for us and our customers.

-**Note** This doesn't automatically replaces all your Google fonts with local versions, only what we've programmed in.

 Fonts where downloaded using: https://google-webfonts-helper.herokuapp.com/fonts

+**Notes**

+* This is not optimized in any way
+* This doesn't automatically replaces all your Google fonts with local versions.
+Only these weve contained and which can be replaced the method we used.
+* Droid Sans is replaced with Noto Sans

 == Changelog ==

+= 1.1.5 =

+* Added some fonts

 = 1.1.4 =